Is IBM Actually Based on Diversity or Indian Labor?

 The Easy Way

-To say that IBM is becoming increasingly global is either sugar-coating or misunderstanding of what is happening.
+To say that IBM is becoming increasingly global is either sugar-coating or a misunderstanding of what is happening.
 IBM is in the process of becoming an Indian company, much like Infosys, only performing arbitrage between Indian labor and US and European consulting rates.
-The company will then provide very little US employment but still bill at the same level as before.
-This will lead to higher payouts for the management of IBM, and eventually, the income inequality within IBM will come to approximate that of India itself.
-This is the bold new future direction for IBM, an outsourced firm where the work is done by people that can be very easily controlled and paid quite a bit less than IBM’s previous workforce.
-The morale within IBM is horrendous currently, and the easy money of labor arbitrage is like heroin to IBM.
+The company will then provide very little US employment but still bill at the same level.
+This will lead to higher payouts for the management of IBM, and eventually, the income inequality within IBM will approximate that of India itself.
+This is the bold new future direction for IBM, an outsourced firm where the work is done by people who can be easily controlled and paid slightly less than IBM’s previous workforce.
+IBM’s morale is currently horrendous, and the easy money of labor arbitrage is like heroin to IBM.

 Conclusion

 IBM is committed to enormous profit margins, and this means firing domestic workers and hiring Indian workers both in India and in domestic home IT markets.
 IBM hides its employment in different countries to prevent anyone from seeing this.
-IBM likes to sugar coat this strategy by calling it a commitment to diversity.
+IBM likes to sugarcoat this strategy by calling it a commitment to diversity.
+Diversity is only diversity when it is non-white.
+For example, a while ago, the NBA was given an A+ for diversity, even though the league is 85% black.
+Awards like this show the word’s actual meaning versus its pretend meaning.
+This is exactly how IBM measures diversity as well.

-IBM’s model is a problem because it does not delivery very much value to clients.
-Firstly, their advice is very generic and similar to Deloitte or Accenture designed to extend the stay of their consultants on projects.
+IBM’s model is problematic because it does not deliver much value to clients.
+Firstly, their advice is very generic and similar to Deloitte or Accenture, which is designed to extend the stay of their consultants on projects.
 The robotic and undifferentiated nature of large company consulting characteristics is described in this article.
-Secondly, it undermines US employment and passes any cost saving from a lower-cost labor force to the partners and executives at IBM while the client pays the same price they paid previously.
+Secondly, it undermines US employment and passes any cost savings from a lower-cost labor force to the partners and executives at IBM while the client pays the same price they paid previously.

 References